 ” O, believers!
 Be steadfast in bearing witness to Allah, never let the hatred of any community induce you to abandon justice, do justice, it is nearer to piety and fear of Allah, surely Allah is aware of what you do.”
 Surah Al-Maida: 8

-The Order of Justice is Universal and Eternal
+The Order of Justice in Islam is Universal and Eternal

 The law of justice is not limited to any particular community.
 Rather, it is a commandment binding on all people of all ages.
 That’s why the society in which justice and ideals have been ignored has plunged into the darkness of anarchy in all ages.
 Therefore, we see that in the Holy Qur’an, the Great Lord, while discussing the prophets of different communities of different ages, ordered them to establish justice among themselves.